PX4/PX4-Devguide/en/ros/external_position_estimation.md

-# Using Vision or Motion Capture Systems
+# Using Vision or Motion Capture Systems for Position Estimation

 Visual Inertial Odometry (VIO) and and Motion Capture (MoCap) systems allow vehicles to navigate when a global position source is unavailable or unreliable (e.g. indoors, or when flying under a bridge. etc.).